AdobeXD/plugin-samples/xdpegs/2-scenegraph.md

 - [ ] (2.4.2) If your plugin attempts to make edits outside of the current edit context, it must ***always*** handle the resulting error, *and must* ***never*** *simply fail silently*.
 - [ ] (2.4.3) It is not suggested that you ungroup and regroup items in order to work around the edit context limitations.
 Doing so can lose various settings, including whether or not an item is marked for export and other metadata. ***This is a violation of guideline 2.0.1.***

+## 2.5 Handle gradients and other fills

+When working with shapes, it may be tempting to extract the color values without checking the type of fill.
+Doing so may cause your plugin to fail silently. _What you do with non-solid colors is up to you_, but your plugin shouldn't fail silently.

+- [ ] (2.5.1) Handle shapes filled with bitmap data
+- [ ] (2.5.2) Handle shapes filled with a linear gradient
+- [ ] (2.5.3) Handle shapes filled with a radial gradient

 ## 2.9 Know when to use asynchronous logic